 STORY & CHARACTERS

-Kannagi is a little deceptive kind of series: it may look like fantasy at first yet soon it turns out a harem/moe comedy with insignificant fantasy elements, and well, it isn't nearly as good as some people make it out to be:
+Kannagi is a little deceptive kind of series: it may look like fantasy at first, yet soon it ends up a harem/moe comedy with insignificant fantasy elements, and well, it isn't nearly as good as some people make it out to be:

-- first, the major part of the "plot" is something K-On-like: endless dialogues about nothing at the pace of a crippled snail.
-I don't know about you but I consider it a boring waste of time;
+- first, the major part of the "plot" is taken up by endless dialogues about nothing at the pace of a crippled snail.
+Perhaps, fans of K-On! and similar series may enjoy that, but I personally consider it to be nothing more than a boring waste of time;

-- second, the "story" at the core is a generic harem with your cookie-cutter boy-protagonist who allows a girl to live at his place because he (SURPRISE!) lives alone, and how that girl and two other girls compete for his attention.
-That's the base, and the authors apparently try to add some other aspects to make the "story" less typical yet that eventually turns the "plot" into a total illogical mess.
-First, it starts as fantasy with the heroine taking on a duty to destroy some shadow creatures because it's supposed to be a purpose of a goddess - to protect the land from the negative energy those creatures are made of; then this mission suddenly gets abandoned and she starts rivaling another goddess for popularity, making the show a parody on pop-idols; then this plotline also gets abandoned with no conclusion and the anime shows several comedy fillers; and then out of nowhere it becomes a serious drama.
-None of those parts are logically connected, and nothing gets solved by the end.
-Overall, it looks as if the scriptwriter was drunk and mixed scripts for 5 different series;
+- second, the "story" is essentially a generic harem with your cookie-cutter boy-protagonist who allows a girl to live at his place, and how that girl and two other girls compete for his attention.
+That's the base, and the authors apparently try to add some other aspects to make the anime more entertaining, yet that eventually turns the "plot" into a total illogical mess.
+First, it starts as fantasy with the heroine taking on the duty to destroy some shadow creatures because it's supposed to be a purpose of a goddess - to protect the land from the negative energy those creatures are made of; then this mission suddenly gets abandoned, and she starts rivaling another goddess for popularity, making the show a parody on pop-idols; then this plotline also gets abandoned with no conclusion, and the anime shows several comedy fillers; and then out of nowhere it becomes a serious drama.
+None of those parts are logically connected, and nothing gets solved by the end, as the show has an open ending and no sequel whatsoever.
+Overall, it looks like those who wrote this "story" tried to appeal to different groups of viewers but totally failed to tie various elements together and make a proper conclusion;